-We’re extremely happy about our partnership with Cloud66 and we look forward to being the cloud platform of choice for their customers.
-However, we wanted to go into a deep dive about what does Cloud66 do and how it can significantly help anyone from developer to system administrator in managing his or her Ruby application.
+We're extremely happy about our partnership with Cloud66 and we look forward to being the cloud platform of choice for their customers.
+However, we wanted to go into a deep Cloud66 review and explain what it does and how it can significantly help anyone from a developer to system administrator in managing his or her Ruby application.

 Ruby is a programming language that was created originally in 1995.
 It took quite some time until it was adopted as one of the de-facto standard languages to build applications in.
 This can largely be attributed to the Rails project, which is a framework to build web applications quickly and easily in Ruby.
 It resulted in a huge attraction of the web development community towards it.

 Since then, there have been numerous new Ruby web application frameworks as well.
 However, the reason why Ruby applications never quite got as popular as PHP was that PHP was much easier to get running on the majority of web hosting providers.
 The only way to host your Ruby application is to use a specialty Ruby hosting company or host your own server.

 The reason behind this is that in a multi-tenant hosting environment, PHP scripts are compiled and ran when the request happens.
 PHP is fairly quick in doing this as it's designed to often run once and disappear after.
 However, these large Ruby frameworks can take up to 4-5 seconds to load, which would result in unacceptable page load times.

 The issue here isn't that Ruby is slow, but the way that Ruby applications are designed, they are designed to run on their own.
 They are designed to run as an individual server on their own.
 Once the initial 4-5 second application load is done, further requests can be done at extremely high speeds with no significant latency.